ChristianSAW/Traffic-Sign-Classifier/Traffic_Sign_Classifier_Writeup.md

 **First Look at Model 2:**
 Here I added the 1x1x3 convolutinal layer at the beginning (as I had intended) so that the nerual net could chose the best channels for the input images rather than deciding that myself with some preprocessing.
 I tested the following:
 1. EPOCH
-2. # of filters for convolutional layers 1-3
+2. number of filters for convolutional layers 1-3
-3. # of outputs for fully connected layers 4-6
+3. number of outputs for fully connected layers 4-6
 4. What data processing to be applied to the trainiing data set?
 5. Transformation parameters: rotation range, translation range, shearing range
 6. Use of CLAHE or not